kyleshank/docs/updating-plugins.md

 ```

 > {note} There is no direct Craft 3 equivalent for this hook, which allowed plugins to completely change the table attributes for an element type right before the element index view was rendered.
 The closest thing in Craft 3 is the `craft\base\Element::EVENT_REGISTER_TABLE_ATTRIBUTES` event, which can be used to change the available table attributes for an element type when an admin is customizing the element index sources.

+## Resource Requests

+Resource requests (requests to URLs created by `UrlHelper::resourceUrl()`) no longer serve files within Craft’s or plugins’ `resources/` directories.
+See [Front End Resources](resources.md) for information about working with front end resources.

 ## Writing an Upgrade Migration